ARTICLE ON CLIMATE CHANGE IN TANZANIA

 Adaptation to climate change

-Adaptation to climate change involves the process of adjustment to actual or expected climate and its effects to moderate harm or exploit beneficial opportunities.
+Adaptation to climate change involves the process of adjusting to actual or expected climate conditions and their effects to mitigate harm or capitalise on beneficial opportunities.
 In Tanzania, adaptation measures undertaken and suggested are like:

 • Farmers planting different crops for different seasons